 All testing materials must be returned to the school test coordinator according to the directions specified in the test administration guide.
 Immediately after each test administration, the school test coordinator shall collect, count, and return all test materials to the secure, locked facility.
-Any discrepancies in the count must be reported immediately to the PSU test coordinator.
-Upon notification, the PSU test coordinator must report the discrepancies to the RAC and ensure all procedures in the Online Testing Irregularity Submission System (OTISS) are followed, and the OTISS report is submitted within five days of the occurrence.
+Any discrepancies in the counts must be reported immediately to the PSU test coordinator.
+Upon notification, the PSU test coordinator must report the discrepancies to the RAC and ensure the discrepancy is reported in the Online Testing Irregularity Submission System (OTISS).
+The OTISS report must be submitted within five days of the occurrence.
 Procedures established by the school for tracking and accounting for test materials must be provided upon request to the district test coordinator or the Annual Testing Program.

-Recognize and Report Testing Violations or Irregularities
+Recognizing and Reporting Testing Violations or Irregularities

 Test administrators (and proctors, if utilized) must report any alleged testing violation or testing irregularity to the school test coordinator on the day of the occurrence.
+The school test coordinator must collaborate with either the district test coordinator or the RAC to ensure the violation, irregularity, or misadministration is reported in OTISS within five days of the occurrence.

-Testing Room, Testing Violations, and Irregularities
+Testing Violations, Irregularities, and Misadministrations

-The use of the following items in the testing room may constitute a misadministration or violation of the Testing Code of Ethics.
+The use of the following items in the testing room may constitute a misadministration, an irregularity, or violation of the Testing Code of Ethics.
 On days before testing, teachers are expected to announce to students which items cannot be accessed in the testing room.

 - Electronic devices.
-Other than permitted calculators, students are not allowed to use or have in their possession cell phones or any other electronic recording, listening, scanning, communication, or photographic devices at any time during testing, including breaks.
-Any student found or observed with a cell phone or electronic device during testing time must be dismissed from testing and a misadministration declared for that student. - If a student must be removed from testing because the student has a cell phone or electronic device during testing, the test administrator must not leave the testing room unattended.
-The test administrator must remain in the room, the school test coordinator must be notified, and the student removed.
+Students are not allowed to use or have in their possession cell phones or any other electronic recording, listening, scanning, communication, or photographic devices at any time during testing, including breaks.
+Any student found or observed with a cell phone or electronic device during testing must be dismissed from testing and a misadministration declared for that student. - If a student must be removed from testing because he or she has a cell phone or electronic device during testing, the test administrator must not leave the testing room unattended but must notify the school test coordinator so that the student can be removed from the testing room in the least disruptive manner possible.

 - Before testing begins, test administrators and proctors must turn off their personal cell phones or electronic devices and ensure these devices are neither used nor visible during testing, including breaks. - Personal belongings.
 Personal belongings are allowed in the testing room.
-However, students must not be permitted to access them at any time during testing, including breaks. - Students who complete the test before the scheduled time is over must be provided with the opportunity to read novels or other nontextbooks (e.g., magazines) while waiting for other students to finish the test. - For online tests, test administrators must ensure students have clicked the end test button to close the test and must collect all ancillary materials (e.g., calculators, used papers) before students can take out their reading materials. - For paper administrations, test administrators must collect student test books and all ancillary materials (e.g., calculators, used papers) before students can take out their reading materials. - Testing aids.
-Textbooks, reference books, thesauruses, wearable activity trackers, number lines, multiplication tables, smartwatches, smartpens, music, notes, bookmarks, personal learning devices, or any unapproved testing aids are prohibited for use during testing.
+However, students must not be permitted to access them at any time during testing, including breaks. - Students who complete the test before the scheduled time is over and remain in the testing room shall be provided with the opportunity to read novels or any other reading materials that are not a textbook or contain instructional content (e.g., magazines) while waiting for other students to finish the test. - For online tests, test administrators must ensure students have clicked the End Test button to close the test and must collect all ancillary materials (e.g., used papers) before students can take out their reading materials. - For paper administrations, test administrators must collect student test books and all ancillary materials (e.g., used papers) before students can take out their reading materials. - Testing aids.
+Books, bookmarks, multiplication tables, notes, number lines, cameras, cell phones, personal learning devices, person computers (if not used for testing), smart glasses, smart pens, smartwatches, or anything not approved by the Annual Testing Program are prohibited during the administration of any test.
+Students are not permitted to use electronic reading devices while there are students still testing in the same room.